johaneschristian/PPSKIDatabase/README.md

 <h2>Project Link</h2>
 <p>The project can be accessed through <a href="https://keanggotaan.ppski.id">keanggotaan.ppski.id</a></p>
 <p>p.s.
 It is important to note that this is my first web-development application.
-I admit that various bad practices are implemented in the program due to the limited knowledge of the author at the time of when the application is written.</p>
+The author admits that various bad practices are implemented in the program due to the limited knowledge of the author at the time of when the application is written.</p>